Yuanyuan-Shi/PowerOutagePredictor/data_description.md

 Make another document that describes the data sets, their size, dimensionality, data model (what specific columns, etc. are available).
 Verify that the data are available.
 Is it possible to create a subset of the data for unit tests?
 Address this in your document.
 (1 pt)

+**Data set:

+* Seattle power outage data during the past 16 years (2000–2016).
+There are 12,583 records included.

+* For each record, It contains 10 fields: outage start time, end time, event number, feeder number, outage location, cause of the outage, category, affected customer number, outage duration, total affected customer hour

+* The data in use for this project is de-identified, removing all customer sensitive information.
+For debugging and unit tests, we only use the part of the data (1 year).
+Then we run the developed algorithm on the whole dataset.